SciFiNow

+Kelsey Media acquired the title as the results of Future plc acquisition of previous owner Imagine Publishing in 2016.
+Future already owned competitor SFX and the company decided to divest SciFiNow a year later.
+Kelsey Media published the magazines until issue 171.

 Following the print magazine's closure, SciFiNow transitioned to an online only media presence, publishing daily news, interviews, reviews and competitions covering films, TV shows, books and comics in the Science Fiction, Horror and Fantasy genres.
 In addition to the content on its own website, longer features and archival pieces from back issues are published under the brand-name "SciFiNow+" in the subscription-based website and app The Companion.